davecheney/gophercon2018-performance-tuning-workshop/0-welcome/introduction.md

 Of course this is preposterous, but it underscores just how much has changed in the computing industry.

-As software authors all of us in this room have benefited from Moore's Law, the doubling of the number of available transistors on a chip every 18 months, for 50 years. **No other industry has experienced a six order of magnitude improvement in their tools in the space of a lifetime**.
+As software authors all of us in this room have benefited from Moore's Law, the doubling of the number of available transistors on a chip every 18 months, for 50 years. **No other industry has experienced a four order of magnitude improvement in their tools in the space of a lifetime**.

 But this is all changing.